Manna Mental Health

 Pros:

-2. Greater Choice of Therapists: You can choose any therapist you like, including those who don’t accept insurance.
+Greater Choice of Therapists: You can choose any therapist you like, including those who don’t accept insurance.
+This allows for options like Cognitive Behavioral Therapy or Somatic Psychotherapy that may not be available through your insurance network.

-3. Flexibility in Treatment: You and your therapist have more freedom to decide on the frequency, length, and type of therapy without restrictions from insurance companies.
+Flexibility in Treatment: You and your therapist have more freedom to decide on the frequency, length, and type of therapy, including lifestyle-based care approaches, without restrictions from insurance companies.

 Cons: